Welcome to Railfuture North East’s webpages

 Branch AGM: The Railfuture North East Branch Annual General Meeting, due to have been held on Saturday 25th April 2020, had to be postponed.
 At yet there is no new date for the meeting but, for the moment, most of the existing officers, have indicated that they will remain in post.
 However Martin Murphy had indicated that he wished to step down as Branch President after many years of sterling service.
 Tony Walker has agreed to take on this role.

 On Saturday 22nd June 2019 the North East Branch hosted the Railfuture Summer Conference.
 A Report on the Conference can be found here.

-The notes of the most recent Branch Committee meeting, held via Zoom on 30th September, will be available soon here.
+The notes of the most recent Branch Committee meeting, held via Zoom on 30th September, are available here.

 Making Our Views Known

 The Government are proposing to set up a panel of local experts to advise Northern Trains Ltd. on strategy and emerging plans.
 Unfortunately the panel does not include anyone from the northern part of our area.
 The Branch considered the matter and issued a press release.
 A few days later we received a response from DOHL, the government owned holding company who are responsible for the Northern network of rail services.
 For full details please see here.